tariqdaouda/Mariana/README.rst

 Extendable
 ============

-Mariana allows you to define new types of layers, learning scenarios and costs by inheriting from the provided base classes.
+Mariana allows you to define new types of layers, learning scenarios, costs, stop criteria, recorders and trainers by inheriting from the provided base classes.
+Feel free to taylor it to your needs.